rkonoplev/dniester/docs/en/FRONTEND_FRAMEWORKS_GUIDE.md

     ```bash
     git clone <repository_url>
     ```
-2. They navigate into the project directory.
+2. They navigate into the frontend directory (e.g., `frontends/nextjs`).
+    ```bash
+    cd frontends/nextjs
+    ```
 3. They install the dependencies locally based on the `package-lock.json` file.
 This recreates the `node_modules` directory on their machine.
     ```bash
     npm install
     ```
-4. They start the development server.
+4.  **Start the backend** (if not already running):
     ```bash
+    cd ../.. # Return to project root
+    docker compose up --build # Or make run
+    ```
+5. They start the frontend development server.
+    ```bash
     npm run dev
     ```

 This practice saves repository space, speeds up cloning and CI/CD processes, and avoids platform-specific issues.

 ### 3.3.
 Space-Saving Techniques

 While `node_modules` should be large, you can manage disk space with these techniques:
-*   **`npm ci`**: For CI/CD environments, this provides a faster, cleaner installation.
+*   **`npm ci`**: For CI/CD environments, this provides a faster, cleaner installation, as it installs dependencies strictly according to `package-lock.json`.
 *   **`.dockerignore`**: Ensure `node_modules` is listed here to prevent it from being copied into your Docker image during the build.
 *   **Multi-stage Docker Builds**: A common pattern where dependencies are installed in